 - Ligament Sprains: PRP can aid in healing ligament sprains, such as those occurring in the knee’s anterior cruciate ligament (ACL).

 - Muscle Strains: Athletes suffering from hamstring or quadriceps strains may benefit from PRP therapy.
+PRP therapy, particularly leukocyte rich PRP, can be effective in treating muscle injuries by promoting healing through a higher concentration of white blood cells.

 - Joint Pain: PRP injections into joints affected by osteoarthritis can reduce pain and improve function [NIH Study].